 Organizing and Training

 The Ordinary People Society stands out with serviceable acts that deal with Harm Reduction for those who are homeless, hungry, and for people suffering from drug addictions.
-With the homeless rate on the rise, there is an increasing need for support to these communities, along with an increase in the need for restorative justice practices among grassroots organizations which can lead to a decrease in the rate of homelessness.
+With the homeless rate on the rise, there is an increasing need for mutual aid resources to these communities, along with an increase in the need for restorative justice practices among grassroots organizations which can lead to a decrease in the rate of homelessness.
 T.O.P.S. believes in creating solutions for those who suffer from homelessness which has been proven to also reduce reduce recidivism.

 Homelessness, Hunger, and Harm Reduction